Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 Priya Florence Shah:

 So I think that is the number one thing they should take away, and fill out their LinkedIn profile.
-Make it a place where people can learn about you, can learn about what you’ve been doing, and showcase your abilities and your authority.
+Make it a place where people can learn about you, learn about what you’ve been doing, and showcase your abilities and your authority.

 Publish a regular blog on LinkedIn, and have regular articles going out on LinkedIn.
 I think that’s very important.